What to know about required minimum distributions (RMDs)

 No. Cash and/or securities can be distributed from your IRA to satisfy your RMD.
 Remember that these assets can be transferred to your Wells Fargo Advisors investment account(s).

 Yes.
-There is no maximum age for making a Traditional IRA contribution as long as you or your spouse if filing jointly, have earned income.
-Roth IRA contributions can be made at any age as long as you, or your spouse, if filing jointly, have earned income and meet the modified adjusted gross income (MAGI) requirements.
+There is no maximum age for making a IRA contributions, as long as you or your spouse if filing jointly, have earned income.
+Additionally, modified adjusted gross income (MAGI) phase-out limits apply to Roth IRAs.

 Yes.
 However, you may be required to take your RMD before the transfer or rollover.